 Dean Cheng is the Heritage Foundation’s research fellow on Chinese political and security affairs.
 Cheng has written extensively on China’s military doctrine, its space program, and “dual use” issues associated with the communist nation’s industrial and scientific infrastructure.
 He previously worked for 13 years as a senior analyst, first with Science Applications International Corp and then with the China Studies division of the Center for Naval Analyses.

-Elbridge Colby is a research analyst in CNA’s Strategic Initiatives Group, where he focuses on strategic deterrence, proliferation, intelligence policy, and related issues.
-Previously, he served as policy adviser to the Secretary of Defense’s Representative for the New Strategic Arms Reduction Treaty (New START), as an expert advisor to the Congressional Strategic Posture Commission, as a staff member on the President’s Commission on the Intelligence Capabilities of the U.S. regarding weapons of mass destruction, with the Coalition Provisional Authority in Baghdad, Iraq, and with the State Department.
+Elbridge Colby is a Fellow at the Center for a New American Security (CNAS), where he focuses on strategic, deterrence, nuclear weapons, conventional force, intelligence, and related issues.
+Previously, he served as a research analyst in the Strategic Initiatives Group at the Center for Naval Analyses, policy adviser to the Secretary of Defense’s Representative for the New Strategic Arms Reduction Treaty (New START), as an expert advisor to the Congressional Strategic Posture Commission, as a staff member on the President’s Commission on the Intelligence Capabilities of the U.S. regarding weapons of mass destruction, with the Coalition Provisional Authority in Baghdad, Iraq, and with the State Department.
 Colby has also been an adjunct staff member with the RAND Corporation and has served as a consultant to a number of U.S. Government bodies.
 Colby is a graduate of Harvard College and Yale Law School.

 Robert M. Collins is a 37-year veteran employee of the U.S. Department of the Army and served 31 years in various positions with the U.S. military in Korea, including several liaison positions with the Republic of Korea military.
 Collins is a freelance writer focusing on Korean security issues and US interests in Northeast Asia.
 He is the author of Marked For Life: Songbun – North Korea’s Social Classification System, published by the Committee on Human Rights in North Korea, Washington, DC.